An Overview of Basic Financial Instruments in the Market

 Disclosure

-Information and articles provided by The Trade Wizard (TTW) are for general knowledge and educational purposes only.
+Information and articles provided by The Trade Wizard (TW) are for general knowledge and educational purposes only.
 They do not constitute an offer, recommendation or solicitation to enter into any transaction.
 This article has not been prepared for any particular person or class of persons and it has been prepared without regard to the specific investment or insurance objectives, financial situation or particular needs of any person.
 You should seek advice from a licensed or an exempt financial adviser on the suitability of a product or investment for you.
 In the event that you choose not to seek advice from a licensed or an exempt financial adviser, you are fully responsible for your investment decision, including whether the investment is suitable for you.

 To the best of our knowledge, all content is accurate as of the date posted.
 The opinions expressed are the author’s alone and have not been provided, approved, or otherwise endorsed by our partners.
 This commentary may contain forward-looking statements, which by definition are uncertain.
 Actual results could differ materially from our forecasts or estimations.
-The Trade Wizard (TTW) will not be held liable for the use of and reliance upon the opinions, estimates, forecasts, and findings in this article.
+The Trade Wizard (TW) will not be held liable for the use of and reliance upon the opinions, estimates, forecasts, and findings in this article.

 The author(s) may have a beneficial position in the shares mentioned above (if any) either through stock ownership, or other derivatives.
 He(She) wrote this article on a personal capacity, and expressed personal opinions.
-He(She) is not receiving compensation from the listed company covered in this article (other than from The Trade Wizard (TTW)).
+He(She) is not receiving compensation from the listed company covered in this article (other than from The Trade Wizard (TW)).
 He(She) has no business relationship with any company whose stock is mentioned in this article.